jian0928/RA4KT/README.md

 Due to the intellectual property protection agreement of the author's institution, all model parameters and specific details will not be made public until the paper is officially published.

+## Version

+This repository corresponds to the experiments reported in the IEEE Access manuscript.

+Release version:
+RA4KT-v1.0

 ## Core Design Principles

 RA4KT strictly follows the 5 core properties of high-quality reverse attribution for KT defined in the paper: